wanforge/quotes/README.md

 - 🥁 We live in a society bloated with data yet starved for wisdom.
 We're connected 24/7, yet anxiety, fear, depression and loneliness are at an all-time high.
 We must course-correct.
 - 🥁 When one door of happiness closes, another opens; but often we look so long at the closed door that we do not see the one which has been opened for us.
 - 🧧 When you see a man of worth, think of how you may emulate him.
 When you see one who is unworthy, examine yourself.
+- 🧬 We must overcome the notion that we must be regular.
+It robs you of the chance to be extraordinary and leads you to the mediocre.

 - ⭐ Wisdom has never made a bigot, but learning has.